nushell/nushell.github.io/book/installation.md

 <<< @/snippets/installation/windows_change_default_profile.sh

-Now `nu` should load on startup of the Windows Terminal.
+Now, `nu` should load on startup of the Windows Terminal.

 ## Pre-built docker containers